robatwilliams/will-it-cache/README.md

 ## Safari 11.1+
-Suspect fetches made by service worker bypass the HTTP cache.
+~~Suspect fetches made by service worker bypass the HTTP cache.~~

-Either that or what we saw elsewhere was its devtools misreporting.
+~~Either that or what we saw elsewhere was its devtools misreporting.~~

+Does the same.